SpicyRicecaker/healthy-gamer-wiki-suggestions/procrastination.md

 Being a Smart Kid: Advantage or Disadvantage?
 ---------------------------------------------

 A lot of gamers are [smart](https://wiki.healthygamer.gg/en/Learning).
 Data shows that the average gamer is smarter than the rest of the average population.
-Most games might have higher IQs than the average person.
+Most gamers might have higher IQs than the average person.
 As a result, a lot of them are told that they're smart, right from a young age.
 Due to this, they start to develop this identity of being a smart kid.
 When they develop an [identity](https://wiki.healthygamer.gg/en/Ego) that they're smart, they start to do things that reinforce that identity and stay away from things that contrast with it.

 For example: if a child thinks that they are smart, then they would want to do things that other people are gonna perceive as being smart.
 But if there are things that they are not very good at, and they feel stupid when they try it, then they are very unlikely to attempt it.

 Over time, the smart kid only does things that make them appear smart, which means things that are generally easier.
 They stay away from things that are hard for them.
 This works out fine until they reach third grade, fourth grade, or fifth grade because as a smart kid you do not have to spend a whole lot of time studying.
-You can just do the things that you want to and everyone, including your parents, teachers, family and family friends are all going to say, "Oh, look at that kid, he's so bright."
+You can just do the things that you want to, and everyone, including your parents, teachers, family, and family friends are all going to say, "Oh, look at that kid, he's so bright."
 But over time, those kinds of kids start to avoid challenging things because whenever they do something challenging, they feel stupid.
 This conflicts with their identity of being smart.

-A kid who is told that they are smart avoids challenging things and as they get older, that avoidance becomes baked in.
+A kid who is told that they are smart avoids challenging things, and as they get older, that avoidance becomes baked in.
 It becomes a part of who they are and how they move around in the world.

 This avoidance starts at a very young age.
 Moreover, the hardest things for gamers to do are those where you're being observed by other people.
 You feel incompetent, why is it that that bothers you so much even if those are people that you don't care about?
 Even if you're never going to see them again.